 Organization and Locations.
 We provide services through subsidiary companies.
 The broadband data and voice services group has been expanded through the selective acquisition of RLECs and other service providers, and by offering additional services such as broadband internet access service, long distance, cable television service, VoIP and CLEC services.
-Since 1989, the Company has acquired thirteen telephone companies, excluding the ICTC spin-off and DFT sale described above.
+Since 1989, the Company has acquired thirteen telephone companies, excluding ICTC and DFT which have been disposed of as described above.
 These operations range in size from approximately 800 to over 7,000 access lines and are located in California, Illinois, Iowa, Kansas, Michigan, Nevada, New Hampshire, New Mexico, Oregon, Utah and Wisconsin.
+At December 31, 2016, LICT's operations were deploying 4,206 miles of fiber optic cable, 11,430 miles of copper cable, and 513 miles of coaxial cable.